WordPress/openverse/documentation/meta/media_properties/api.md

 #### `removed_from_source`

-**Help text:** Whether or not the media has been removed from the upstream source.
+**Help text:** Whether the media has been removed from the upstream source.

 (Image-sensitive_image-notes)=

 #### `sensitive_image`

-**Model docstring:** Represents images that have been flagged and verified as 'mature'.
+**Model docstring:** Images with verified sensitivity reports.

 Do not create instances of this model manually.
 Create an `ImageReport` instance instead.